AngelTerrones/Algol/README.md

-* Betelgeuse Core
+# Algol

-Betelgeuse is a 5-stage single-issue in-order pipeline that executes the 32-bit scalar RISC-V ISA.
+Algol is a 5-stage single-issue in-order pipeline that executes the 32-bit scalar RISC-V ISA.